shoeffner/mthesis/src/introduction.md

 world. @Yarbus1967 became famous for his research on how a given task influences eye movements in comparison to a free exploration.
-The device he used is similar to Huey's, but it is attached to the eyes without plaster cast, but with small rubber caps.
+The device he used is similar to Huey's, but it is attached to the eyes without plaster cast, but with small rubber cups.

-TODO(shoeffner): Add Yarbus paper, confirm it were indeed rubber caps

 These early methods by Huey and Yarbus are quite intrusive and others searched for non-intrusive methods.

-TODO(shoeffner): Something about Buswell, Rayner?

 Today, many different eye tracking tools exist.
-They can be categorized as
+While the above mentioned early techniques fall into the eye-attached tracking category, today optical tracking would be the method of choice for those studies.

 - eye-attached, optical, electric potential measurement (EOG/EEG, ...)

-While the above mentioned early techniques fall into the eye-attached tracking category, today optical tracking would be the method of choice for those studies.

 - overview over optical tracking devices
 - distinction between eye and gaze tracking